Guided Turtle Walks

 What happens if I don’t see a sea turtle?
 Unfortunately, sea turtles do not carry iPhones to remind them of our turtle walks so we cannot guarantee that one will come up the evening of your scheduled program.
 We cannot offer refunds for any reason but all ticket sales directly benefit Loggerhead Marinelife Center, our sea turtles and our mission.

 What are my chances to see a turtle?
 There is absolutely NO way to predict the successful nesting of a sea turtle on the night of your scheduled walk.
 Sea turtles never RSVP and we have no way of knowing what the likelihood of seeing a sea turtle will be from night to night.
-Juno beach, however is the densest nesting site for loggerhead sea turtles in the entire United States.
+Juno beach, however is one of the densest nesting sites for loggerhead sea turtles in the entire United States.

 How does the program work?
 Nesting is highest for loggerhead sea turtles in June and July.
-During these months, we offer turtle walks to the public Wednesday-Saturday under a required permit issued by the state of Florida.
+During these months, we offer turtle walks to the public Tuesday-Saturday under a required permit issued by the state of Florida.
 Once registered for an evening, visitors come to the center and receive a presentation, at which time our scouts are on the beach observing nesting behavior.
 If the scouts spot a loggerhead sea turtle in her nesting process, they will radio to bring the group down to watch.